digbmc/cwd-toolkit/_projects/03_adding-content.md

 - Setting this to true will display the site author information specified in _config.yml in this page's left sidebar

 **header**:
-- The large section of the page at the top
+- Controls the large section of the page at the top
 - As you can see, the category for "image" is indented.
 This tells the site to place the image *inside* the header
     - **image**: Putting the permalink path to an image here will add that image to this page's header
     - **alt**: short for alt text, used to describe an image